 Before use, learn about the potential dangers associated with portable generators, such as their production of carbon monoxide (CO).
 CO is an odorless, colorless, and tasteless poisonous gas that is...
 Read More

-Flooding can occur anywhere, but what and electricity don’t mix.
+Flooding can occur anywhere, but water and electricity don’t mix.
 Because electrical hazards may linger after flood waters recede, it’s important to take precautions before, during, and after flooding...
 Read More

 The Atlantic hurricane season is June to November, with the peak season from mid-August to late October.
 On average there are 6 hurricanes, three which are categorized as “major,” each year.
 History...
 Read More